 The Electronic Security Association (ESA) is a large trade association that provides training, resources, and government advocacy for companies in the life safety and electronic security industries.
 Membership consists of companies that install and monitor intrusion, detect fires, and provide video surveillance.
 ESA offers management and technical training to its members and provides services that help members run their businesses well.

 14. GE-Reagan Foundation Scholarships

 Sponsor: Ronald Reagan Presidential Foundation & Institute

 GE-Reagan Foundation Scholarships offer opportunities to those students interested in obtaining Homeland Security scholarships to help defray the tuition costs of a college degree.
 In fact, the GE-Reagan Foundation Scholarship has been touted in various media outlets and highlighted by Forbes Magazine.
 US News notes that this National Security scholarship is worth the effort it takes to pursue its reward.
 The yearly undergraduate award is $10,000 award is renewable through your senior year.
 Award monies may be used for tuition, fees, supplies, and even room & board.

-The Ronald Reagan Presidential Foundation and Institution offers a host of programs that seek to finish the Ronald Reagan’s presidential principles of global democracy, liberty for all and the encouragement of a profound national pride.
-Highlight — The Reagan Foundation operates through the Center for Peace through Strength, a Center for Freedom and Democracy, and the Center for Civics, Education and Opportunity.
+The Ronald Reagan Presidential Foundation and Institution offers a host of programs that seek to finish Ronald Reagan’s presidential principles of global democracy, liberty for all, and the encouragement of a profound national pride.
+Highlight — The Reagan Foundation operates through the Center for Peace through Strength, a Center for Freedom and Democracy, and the Center for Civics, Education, and Opportunity.

 15. Illinois Cyber Security Scholars Program